 Backlog grooming meetings are an essential effort if you want to improve both the speed and efficiency of projects, you want to reduce scope creep, and want to increase the development teams’ understanding of project deliverables.
-Whether you call it a backlog grooming meeting, a product backlog refinement meeting or story time session, Fellow has created a definitive guide for you so that you can get the most out of your backlog refinements.
+Whether you call it a backlog grooming agenda, meeting, product backlog refinement meeting, or storytime session, Fellow has created a definitive guide for you so that you can get the most out of your backlog refinements.

 As we all know too well, the product development process can get a little messy if it’s not managed delicately.
-Backlog grooming is crucial to ensuring projects stay within their scope and are on track.
+Backlog grooming best practices are crucial to ensuring projects stay within their scope and are on track.

 - What is backlog grooming?